bhisaac/5eFP/5eFP-SRD.md

 ### Elevation Change

 - An elevation change occurs when the group token rises or lowers by 4 or more squares, indicated with a map feature depicting a straight or spiral staircase, pitons, rope, hole, or ladder, accompanied by an up or down arrow to indicate the direction of elevation change.
 If the map feature does not have an up or down arrow, the elevation change is only two squares and does not lead to a new map floor.
-- An elevation change places the group token onto a different floor linked to the previous one, and increases the new floor's calculated level to (the current floor level) + 3.
+- An elevation change grants access to a new floor linked to the previous one, and increases the new floor's calculated level to (the current floor level) + 3.
+Your level must meet or exceed the new floor's calculated level to move the group token onto the new floor.
 - Linked floors do not interact directly with one another.
 And passageways linking one floor to another are obscured, provide total cover, and prevent LOS, even if the map feature suggests otherwise.
 - Creatures cannot be forced onto a new floor level with a spell or game feature.
 They can be knocked off a ledge and fall toward a new floor level.
 In these situations, the creature falls 2 squares, taking 2 bludgeoning damage, and then grabs hold of the ledge (no STR check required).
-Then, at the start of their turn, they spend half their movement to climb the ledge.
+Then, at the start of their turn, they spend half their movement to reach the top of the ledge.
 The barrier between two floors is treated as if it were solid, even if the map features would indicate otherwise.
+If a creature is knocked off a ledge and not within reach (2 or more squares away from the ledge), you follow the same procedure, except the creature takes 4 bludgeoning damage.
 - Only the group token can move onto a map feature that links one floor to another.
 Once placed onto a map feature linking one floor to another, the group token moves onto the linked floor within 1 square of the adjoining map feature.
 - Level 7 floors are final, end-game floors and do not have elevation changes that link to new floors on them, even if a map feature would indicate otherwise.
 Treat the map feature as a collapsed staircase, rubble, or an obstruction that prevents a floor change.